felix-hilden/sphinx-codeautolink/docs/src/index.rst

 - Only works with HTML documentation
 - Only processes literal blocks, not inline code
-- Doesn't run code or follow importable type hints
+- Doesn't run example code
-- Parsing is incomplete and performed top-down
+- Parsing and type hint resolving is incomplete

 Thanks
 ------